hgedia/blog.nil.foundation-hg/_posts/2021-10-25-crypto3-cryptography-suite.md

 library, which complies with the virtualized verification logic input format, defined within the same repository in Solidity files.
 Same architecture for every zk-bridge core solution, the only difference is a circuit.

+And, here we go.
+A reusable framework for completely trustless bridges.

+### So, which cluster should be bridged to which next?